survivejs/webpack-book/manuscript/loading/04_javascript.md

     [
       "@babel/preset-env",
       {
-        "modules": false,
+        "modules": false
       }
     ]
   ]
 }
 ```

-If you execute `npm run build -- --devtool false --mode development` now and examine *dist/main.js*, you will see something different based on your `.browserslistrc` file.
+If you execute `npm run build -- --devtool false --mode development` now and examine _dist/main.js_, you will see something different based on your `.browserslistrc` file.

 {pagebreak}